FEafE4q/IntelligenceProject-SelfStudy-KillerTrainings/README.md

 # SelfStudy-TrainingsDead
-The development of free compact handy textbooks with full information about the relevant subject.
+Development of free compact handy basic textbooks with complete information on the relevant subject.